csandman/chakra-react-select/README.md

   CreatableSelect,
   Select,
 } from "chakra-react-select";
+// ...or...
+const {
+  AsyncCreatableSelect,
+  AsyncSelect,
+  CreatableSelect,
+  Select,
+} = require("chakra-react-select");
 ```

+All of the types and other exports from the original `react-select` package are also exported from this package, so you can import any of them if you need them.

 In order to use this component, you can implement it and use it like you would normally use [react-select](https://react-select.com/home).
-It should accept almost all of the props that the original takes, with a few additions and exceptions.
+It should accept almost all of the props that the original takes, with a few additions and exceptions listed below.

 ## Extra Props